oemof/tespy/docs/modules/networks.rst

 ^^^^^^^^^^^^^^^^
 To print the results in your console use the :code:`print_results()` method.
 It will print tables containing the component, connection and bus properties.
-Some of the results will be colored, the colored results indicate
+Some results will be colored, the colored results indicate

 * if a parameter was specified as value before calculation.
 * if a parameter is out of its predefined value bounds (e.g. efficiency > 1).